Algebraic Surfaces in Positive Characteristic: General type

+holds true, see \cite{Liedtke Horikawa} and \cite{Liedtke Horikawa2}.
+In particular, this area of geography of surfaces of general type behaves as over the complex numbers.

-Moreover, the classification of {\em Horikawa surfaces}, i.e., minimal surfaces of general type that fulfill $K^2=2p_g-4$, is the same as over the complex numbers: all of them are double covers of rational surfaces via their $1$-canonical map \cite{Liedtke Horikawa}.
-In characteristic $2$ it can happen that the $1$-canonical map becomes purely inseparable, and the corresponding Horikawa surfaces are unirational, see also Section \ref{uni and super}.
-Unirational Horikawa surfaces in characteristic $p\geq3$ have been constructed in \cite{Liedtke; Schuett}.
+We recall that surfaces that are extremal with respect to Noether's inequality are called {\em Horikawa surfaces}.
+More precisely, an {\em even Horikawa surface} is a minimal surface of general type with $K^2=2p_g-4$, whereas an {\em odd Horikawa surface} satisfies $K^2=2p_g-3$.
+These surfaces are classified in arbitrary characteristic in \cite{Liedtke Horikawa} and \cite{Liedtke Horikawa2}.
+Basically, the same structure results as over the complex numbers hold for them: most of them arise as double covers of rational surfaces via their canonical maps.
+In characteristic $2$, the canonical map may become purely inseparable, and then, the corresponding Horikawa surfaces are unirational, see also Section \ref{uni and super}.
+We refer to the aforementioned articles for precise classification results, description of the moduli spaces, as well as the description of the subsets in these moduli spaces corresponding to surfaces with inseparable canonical maps.
+Finally, unirational Horikawa surfaces in characteristic $p\geq3$ were systematically constructed in \cite{Liedtke; Schuett}.

+Also, Beauville's result that minimal surfaces of general type with $K^2<3p_g-7$ are double covers of rational surfaces via their canonical maps still holds in positive characteristic \cite{Liedtke Horikawa2}.